 Get Acupressure | Noe Valley, Hayes Valley, Mission District, The Castro, Cole Valley, Bernal Heights, SoMa, Inner Sunset, Potrero Hill, Glen Park, Inner Richmond, Haight, Lower Haight, Pacific Heights, Laurel Heights, Russian Hill, Western Addition

-Our tissues communicate through pathways that lie outside of our nervous system.
-Many forms of care that address this system have their roots in Chinese Medicine.
-Dr. Smith uses the ancient art of Acupressure in most of his treatments at his office on Castro Street in San Francisco.
+Acupressure | San Francisco: Our tissues communicate through pathways that lie outside of the nervous system.
+Many forms of care that address the body through these pathways have their roots in Chinese Medicine.
+Dr. Smith uses Acupressure in San Francisco as part of many of his treatments.

 “There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.”